Scientific: Ficus benjamina

 Disease and Pests: Thrips and scale.

 Additional comments: Weeping fig is generally adapted to outside culture and landscape use in Phoenix with some protection, ie., no western exposures.
 Overall in Phoenix, its acute sensitivity to winter cold is its biggest problem (not summer heat) - ergo, position weeping fig trees near buildings (east and north exposures best) so they can benefit from radiant heat energy during cold winter nights.
 Mostly they recover quickly after a freeze.
-They may be maintained as a slow growing interior container plant for some time and of course are popular indoor shopping mall atrium trees.
-There are many named cultivars; here's a variegated one that's found in a large Scottsdale, Arizona shopping mall atrium.
+Weeping fig can be maintained as a slow-growing interior container plant for some time and was a very popular house plant during the 'real' environmental movement of the late 1960s and 1970s.